 Although, this post is inserted under the tag of “Cool Places to Eat” – a category where a share my recommendations about all cafes and restaurants worth to visit, whether for food or the place itself.
 Nevertheless, today, I would like to talk about less positive experience.
-Of course, not everything in our life is great and marvelous and Hamburgueria Fidalgo, unfortunately, is a part of it.
+Of course, not everything in our life is great and marvellous and Hamburgueria Fidalgo, unfortunately, is a part of it.

-This is one of the restaurants of the Fidalgo’s network and it is located near the famous windmills of Barreiro.
+This is one of the restaurants in the Fidalgo’s network and it is located near the famous windmills of Barreiro.
 It opened its doors a few years ago and offers a pleasant view over the Tagus River to its customers.

 This place, since its start, presented a concept full of great potential.
 Homemade burgers, with French fries and herbs, delicious sauces and differently flavored lemonades.
 Everything and more in a very cozy ambience and at very affordable prices.
 In other words, a trendy place that a south bay city needed.
 The only problem was their management system that gave rise to exaggerated waiting times.
 I visited this place in different times of the day and, for its own good, it was always crowded.
 Ok, it was a new place and every time I wanted to eat a hamburger, I patiently waited for a free table.

 At that time, the restaurant was against the reservation policy and the only solution was to wait or go much earlier to skip the queue.
-However, nobody has lunch at breakfast time or has a dinner at snack time… (Unless my father, maybe!).
+However, nobody has lunch at breakfast time or has dinner at snack time… (Unless my father, maybe!).
 We stopped going to Hamburgueria Fidalgo when we were supposed to wait only fifteen minutes for a table.
 A “fifteen-minute wait” transformed into a 2-and-half hour wait, then one hour more to be served and less than thirty minutes to enjoy our dinner.
 Why, you ask?
 Because the staff took our dishes, once we put the last bit of the hamburger in our mouths (and there were still the French fries on the plate.

 However, yesterday, three years later, I decided to give it another chance.
 I hope that a newness syndrome had finally vanished and that, after all these years, the organizational skills of the staff had finally evolved.
-Moreover, of course it was a Wednesday, so there was no way it would be overcrowded.
+Moreover, of course, it was a Wednesday, so there was no way it would be overcrowded.
 The restaurant was almost full, but there were still two or three free tables.
 Perfect, I thought.

 Hell no!
 I could not had left that place even more disappointed…